Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Introduction

-There is a wide variety of algorithms ranging from exact methods to evolution based methods to solve multi objective TSP \cite{lust2010multiobjective}.
-Evolutionary algorithms like non-dominated sorting genetic algorithm-II (NSGA-II) \cite{mtsp6} and multi-objective evolutionary algorithm (MOEA/D) \cite{mtsp7} are a popular choice of methods to tackle multi objective TSP and other multi objective optimization problems.
-Many algorithms also use evolutionary algorithms coupled with local search heuristics \cite{mtsp8,mtsp9,mtsp10}.
-In practice, these evolutionary based methods suffer in performance and computation time with an increase in the scale of the problem \cite{zhang2016decision}.
-Another method is to use linear scalarization of objective using convex weights to convert BTSP to single objective TSP which can be solved using solvers like \href{https://developers.google.com/optimization}{OR-Tools}.
-The downside of linear scalirization technique is that it is unable to find solutions in concave region of Pareto Front \cite{boyd2004convex}.
+There are a wide variety of algorithms, ranging from exact methods to evolution-based methods that solve multi-objective TSP \cite{lust2010multiobjective}.
+Evolutionary algorithms, like non-dominated sorting genetic algorithm-II (NSGA-II) \cite{mtsp6} and multi-objective evolutionary algorithm (MOEA/D) \cite{mtsp7}, are frequently used to tackle multi-objective TSP and other multi-objective optimization problems.
+Some works use evolutionary algorithms coupled with local search heuristics \cite{mtsp8,mtsp9,mtsp10}.
+In practice, these evolutionary-based methods suffer in performance and computation time with an increase in the scale of the problem \cite{zhang2016decision}.
+Another method is to use linear scalarization of the objectives using convex weights \cite{boyd2004convex}.
+These weights are used to convert BTSP to single objective TSP, which can be solved using solvers like \href{https://developers.google.com/optimization}{OR-Tools}.
+The downside of the linear scalarization technique is that it is unable to find solutions in the concave region of the Pareto front \cite{boyd2004convex}.

 \textbf{Contribution}: In this work, we address the aforementioned challenges.
-We present Pareto frontier approximation network (PA-Net), a RL based framework, that generates an approximation of a set of Pareto optimal tours for BTSP.
-We use PA-Net to generate BTSP tours for a robotic planning application.
-Our main contributions are: (1) The drawback of existing approaches \cite{li2020deep} is costly training of separate networks for different preferences in objective space.
-Our method avoids this costly training through the use of a single network, while providing generalizability over different preferences in objective space.
-(2) PA-Net can generate solutions for large number of preferences, which contributes to a dense approximation of Pareto front.
-Our network has competitive results on various metrics evaluating the quality of Pareto front and faster inference times.
-(3) We present network to solve non-euclidean BTSP for robotics application.
-(4) Additionally, Our approach can be extended to generate a set of Pareto optimal solutions for other multi-objective reinforcement learning and Multi-Objective Optimization (MOO) tasks.
+We present the Pareto frontier approximation network (PA-Net), a reinforcement learning (RL) based framework that generates an approximation of a set of Pareto optimal tours for BTSP.
+Further, we demonstrate the use of PA-Net for a robotic planning application.
+Our main contributions are: (1) We achieve an average improvement of $2.3 \%$ in optimality metrics along with $4.5\times$ faster inference times as compared to the network (called DRL-MOA) proposed by Li \textit{et al.} \cite{li2020deep}; (2) We address the drawback of the existing approach \cite{li2020deep}, which trains separate networks to generate different solutions for approximating the Pareto front.
+The generalization ability of PA-Net enables it to produce a dense approximation of the Pareto front through a single network, while maintaining similar training times as DRL-MOA \cite{li2020deep}; and (3) Our approach can be extended to generate a set of Pareto optimal solutions for other multi-objective reinforcement learning and multi-objective optimization (MOO) tasks.